 - 2 cups water

-- 3 cups romaine lettuce, torn, washed, and spun dry
+- 8 cups romaine lettuce, torn, washed, and spun dry

 - Dump the can of black beans into a colander in the sink, then rinse with cold water until no more foam appears.
 (This removes some of the undigestible carbohydrates that can make beans hard to digest.)
 Let drain while you cook meat.

 - Heat olive oil in large heavy frying pan, then add ground beef, breaking apart with your fingers as you add to the pan.
-Cook beef over medium high heat until well browned, breaking apart with metal turner as it cooks.
+Cook beef over medium high heat until partly browned, breaking apart with metal turner as it cooks.

 - Add drained black beans and water and simmer until nearly all water is evaporated.